Card Review: Curve

 - For purchases in foreign currencies, there is a 3% fee, which, unless the American Express card has a very high earn rate, the foreign transaction fee will always outweigh the value of the points earned.

-So, for some savvy points travellers, a portfolio of cards for different situations could be the best solution.
+So, for some savvy points travellers, a credit card portfolio for different situations could be the best solution.
 Use an Amex where accepted locally, a points-earning Mastercard and Visa for local purchases where Amex is not accepted, and perhaps a no-foreign-transaction-fee card for foreign purchases, though it likely won’t earn any rewards.

 This can get complicated for many travellers, and you will likely still be missing out on points by using debit cards in some situations.
 So, newcomer Curve has come up with an innovative new product to try and simplify your portfolio and maximise your rewards.

 Curve is not a credit or debit card, but rather a payment method.
 The service uses Mastercard and links to your existing credit or debit cards.
 Think of this less like a bank or credit product and more of a payment technology, like how you might use Google Pay to pay using existing cards on your phone.

 Curve allows you to earn the rewards your credit card would provide without the issues of acceptance (Mastercard is accepted just about everywhere that cards are), and foreign exchange fees.
 You can even earn points on cash withdrawals, even in foreign currencies, which is a real game changer.